 Any type of lighting that can be used with a drywall ceiling can be used with Fasade.
 Whichever type of light you choose, you must make sure that the weight of the light fixture is supported by and independently mounted on the T-bar grid system or structural framing and not the tiles.

-For 2 x 4 Fasade lay-in panels, if sag or lift is an issue, we recommend that the panels are installed underneath a mineral board ceiling tile or some other material.
+If sag or lift is an issue, hold-down clips can be utilized or we recommend that the panels are installed underneath a mineral board ceiling tile or some other material.
 You can use old mineral board tiles or purchase an economical mineral board tile for this purpose.
 THIS IS NOT A REQUIREMENT.

 Yes, as long as you are using the glue-up ceiling tiles you are able to use finishing nails.
 We recommend spacing the nails every 6 inches to avoid a ripple effect.
 Please note that the nails will be more noticeable when used with certain styles and finishes.

 Yes, you can use on the interior of your camper.
 We recommend making sure to use plenty of adhesive make sure road vibrations and temperature swings are not a problem.

 You may see a warning on this product regarding California’s Proposition 65, the Safe Drinking Water and Toxic Enforcement Act of 1986.
 It is intended to help Californians make informed decisions about protecting themselves from chemicals known to cause cancer, birth defects or other reproductive harm.
 The Proposition requires the state to maintain and update a list of chemicals known to the state to cause cancer or reproductive toxicity.